 The new road simulator is designed to test trailers up to 28 to 60 feet long, as well as three-axle busses and shorter truck bodies and platforms.
 A mere 75 hours in the simulator is equivalent to a trailer, chassis, and truck body’s lifecycle.

 On the surface, the Long Combination Test Bay looks like a typical shop bay, but look closer, and you’ll notice the 78-foot-long, 30-inch steel I-beam cast into the concrete floor that allows Great Dane to anchor the trailer when pulling and pushing on it.
 “This bay is used for testing trailers with pintle hooks, rear impact guards, converter dollies, and trailer brake fatigue testing,” Nelson said as we walked the length of the room.

 Only the Beginning

-As our tour of the ETC came to an end, it was clear that the facility marked a new era in Great Dane R&D. Today’s trailers work harder and more efficiently than ever, and Great Dane knows that expectations will only go up.
+As our tour of the ETC ended, it was clear that the facility marked a new era in Great Dane R&D. Today’s trailers work harder and more efficiently than ever, and Great Dane knows that expectations will only go up.
 We shake hands with Nelson and thank him for the tour.
-As we watch him walk back into the ETC, our minds spin with the equipment possibilities being developed behind those doors, but we know that we won’t have to wait long to see them on the road.
+As we watch him walk back into the ETC, our minds spin with the equipment possibilities being developed behind those doors, but we know we won’t have to wait long to see them on the road.